Before Crisis: Final Fantasy VII: Reception

 Japanese website ITmedia reviewed the beta version in September 2004.
 The reviewer enjoyed the experience overall and found communication with other players easy, but found a few faults with the game that they hoped would be resolved later, and generally found the female characters less effective in battle.
 During its first day of operation, the game registered 200,000 users, making it the best-selling mobile game up until that time, and was accessed 1.6 million times.
 According to Ito, by 2006, the game was still highly popular in Japan.

 Previews and features concerning the game have generally been positive.
 AnimeFringe commented that the visuals seemed "remarkably good" and praised the game for choosing to reverse the good and bad guy roles, by making the Turks protagonists, and AVALANCHE antagonists.
 Cara Lee Haslam of RPGamer previewed the game at E3 2006 and was impressed with the graphics for a cell phone game, but was critical to its animation.
-GameSpot's Bethany Massimilla also previewed the game at E3, calling it "perfectly digestible in delivery", with its use of episodic storytelling that comes in "small bursts in between action periods".
+GameSpots Bethany Massimilla also previewed the game at E3, calling it "perfectly digestible in delivery", with its use of episodic storytelling that comes in "small bursts in between action periods".
 She also wrote that the game had "well-defined and detailed character portraits and lean, lanky character models running around the city and mako reactor, which had a simple layout but still looked nice".
 Massimilla praised the smooth animations, and felt that the controls were easy to learn and were responsive.
 Additionally, she thought the demo phone's vibrating function, set off when the player receives a call from Tseng, was a subtle detail.
 Levi Buchanan of IGN was generally positive, praising the dark art style, and finding the short mission-based structure ideal for mobile gameplay.
 1UP.com listed the game as one of five classic Japanese mobile games unlikely to come to North America.

 Outside its immediate reception, Before Crisis had an effect on other projects within the Final Fantasy series.
 After the positive reception of Madhouse's animated commercial, they were chosen by Square Enix to animate Last Order.
 The high popularity of Before Crisis in Japan led indirectly to the creation of Type-0, part of the Fabula Nova Crystallis Final Fantasy subseries and then a title for mobiles.